ashiksp/smart_que/README.md

 RAILS_ENV=staging bundle exec rake rabbitmq:send_otp_sms
 ```

+## SmartQue Exceptions

+SmartQue will not retry automatic connection recovery after rabbitmq connection failure.
+It raises
+`SmartQue::ConnectionError` when tcp connection failure happens.
+You can catch this exception to
+identify connection failures and can perform necessary actions upon it.

 ## RabbitMq Web Interface

 You can enable rabbitmq_management plugin so that rabbitmq server informations